alexkasema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that counts the number of directories in the parent dir excluding itself
 ## 12-newest_files
 A script that displays 10 newest files in a directory line by line
+## 13-unique (sort | uniq -u)
+A script that takes a list of inputs and prints words that appear exactly once